 They want to create a market that harkens back to the days when people walked or biked to their neighborhood grocery.

 The siblings grew up in the neighborhood, and Kerry, after having children, did what a lot of parents do: Decided to return to Fort Wayne because she felt it was the right place to raise a family.

-They’ve used a lot of free family labor for the building, which will be one story with a basement.
+They’ve got several contractors working on the building, which will be one story with a basement.

 “We’re hoping to do a wine cellar,” Pat said, with plans to get a beer and wine license.

 “It’ll be more of an experience than just buying groceries,” Kerry said.

 Customers can order a sandwich, designed their way, and sit in the outdoor seating on the north side.

 Fairmont Neighborhood Association president Ned Eddington built the Little Free Library in the front of the building and said he would paint it in the building’s colors, Kerry said.